-It is possible that some species may have been overlooked in the field or were not recorded because they were not evident at the time of survey.
-No account can be taken for the presence or absence of a species on any particular day.
-However, survey effort has been designed to identify reasonable likelihood of presence/absence of the targeted species.
+In general, it is possible that some species may have been overlooked in the field or were not recorded because they were not evident at the time of survey; no account can be taken for the presence or absence of a species on any particular day.
+However, survey effort has been designed to identify reasonable likelihood of presence/absence of the targeted species, including consideration of more cryptic species such as snipe.

 Additional parcels of land were added to the survey area following the commencement of survey.
 Survey effort for these parcels will therefore not comprise a complete season of survey effort, for example for bat activity.
 However, the information is considered likely to be sufficient to inform impact assessment for the site as a whole, with further targeted surveys undertaken in future years as required.
-The only additional parcel of land which remains in the scheme layout comprises the two northern fields (field 16 and adjoining remnant of woodland).
+Furthermore, these additional parcels were later removed from the current scheme layout.
+The only additional parcel of land which remains in the scheme layout comprises the two northern fields (Field 16 and adjoining remnant of woodland).